In the wake of the omicron wave, single parents are drowning

 The longer it all goes on, the harder it is to believe it will actually end.
 So Tal’Meisha Frontis says she focuses on reasons to feel thankful — that her son is back at school, that she’s back at work, that she’s earning money again, for now.
 “I’m grateful, but I’m not feeling yet like it’s over,” she says.
 “It’s hard to let myself experience hope.”

 Rachel Perrone is pragmatic; panic, she says, isn’t a luxury she can afford.
 She and her 12-year-old daughter recently finished quarantine after testing positive in early January.
 Her 14-year-old son is still working to catch up academically after struggling through virtual schooling last year.
 “We’ll just take it as it comes,” Perrone says, equally resolved and resigned.
-“I’m exhausted in my bones, but I try not to spend too much time in that kind of headspace, because it doesn’t help.
+“I’m exhausted in my bones, but I try not to spend too much time in that kind of head space, because it doesn’t help.
 Spiraling isn’t going to get supper on the table.”

 For Hayes-Birchler, her recent experience quarantining with her sons has made her painfully aware of just how fragile our collective recovery is, how wobbly the return to an orderly existence.
 It has also made her appreciate the privileges she does not take for granted: her flexible work clients, her solid savings account, an excellent therapist.
 Lately, she says, her therapy sessions have addressed the fact that, as a single parent facing a barrage of demands and crises, it is difficult to even find time to process it all, or to imagine what a ‘normal’ future might look like.